beckym223/manual_work/E6_long.md

 Low wealth, unemployed people-people who
 19 Here and below, the numbers I cite are taken from Krusell and Smith (2002).
+VOL. 93 NO. 1
+9

 ### ---Economics-2003-0-11.txt---
+THE AMERICAN ECONOMIC REVIEW
 would borrow against future labor income if they could-enjoy a utility gain equivalent to a 4-percent perpetual increase in consumption.